Child Safety Seats

 - Is less than 6 years old, has a known history and recall status, and is not under current recall.

-Safety Seat Location
+Placement of a Safety Seat

 - Place the safety seat in the back seat of your vehicle whenever possible.